 1 In the eighth month, in the second year of Darius, the word of the Lord came to Zechariah the son of Berechiah, the son of Iddo, the prophet, saying,

 2 “The Lord was very displeased with your fathers.
-3 Therefore tell them: the Lord of Hosts says: ‘Return to me,’ says the Lord of Hosts, ‘and I will return to you,’ says the Lord of Hosts.
+3 Therefore tell them that this is what the Lord of Hosts says: ‘Return to me, declares the Lord of Hosts, and I will return to you, says the Lord of Hosts.’

 A Man among the Myrtle Trees

 7 On the 24th day of the eleventh month, which is the month Shebat, in the second year of Darius, the word of the Lord came to Zechariah the son of Berechiah, the son of Iddo, the prophet, saying, 8 “I saw by night, a man riding on a red horse, and he stood among the myrtle trees that were in a ravine, and behind him there were red, brown, and white horses.
 9 Then I asked, ‘My lord, what are these?’ ”

 The angel who talked with me said to me, “I will show you what these are.”

 10 The man who stood among the myrtle trees answered, “They are the ones the Lord has sent to go back and forth through the earth.”

 11 They reported to the angel of the Lord who stood among the myrtle trees, and said, “We have walked back and forth through the earth, and all the earth is at rest and in peace.”

 12 Then the angel of the Lord replied, “O Lord of Hosts, how long will you refuse mercy to Jerusalem and to the cities of Judah, against which you have been angry these 70 years?”